qltysh/qlty-action/coverage/README.md

-# qlty-action/covergage
+# qlty-action/coverage

 ## Upload code coverage to Qlty from GitHub Actions in five minutes

-This is a reusable action GitHub Action to upload code coverage data to Qlty Cloud.
+This is a reusable GitHub Action to upload code coverage data to Qlty Cloud.
 Qlty Cloud provides code coverage analytics with commit status gates and trends.

 ## Usage

 To upload code coverage to Qlty Cloud, follow these steps:

-1. Obtain a code coverage upload token
+1. Obtain a code coverage upload token.

-2. Generate code coverage data from your automated test builds in a supported format
+2. Generate code coverage data from your automated test builds in a supported format.

 3. Add this `qlty-action/coverage` step to your GitHub Actions test workflow.
 Here is a simple example: